speedcontrol/nodecg-speedcontrol/READMES/SpeedcontrolConfiguration.md

 ## Creating the configuration file

+**This documentation is incomplete/out of date.
+It will be updated in the future, but for now you can use the [configschema.json](https://github.com/speedcontrol/nodecg-speedcontrol/blob/master/configschema.json) as reference on what things can be set.**

 Firstly, make sure that the nodecg server is not running, you will need to restart it otherwise to load the speedcontrol configuration.